ncrmro/website/public/posts/travel/2022/07_16_new_orleans/post.md

 We had hoped to find a nice place to get a coffee and do some work but eventually, the original destination CC's Coffee house seemed like a better idea.

+### Coffee Shop, Hookah, Locals and The Argentinans

 While in CC's I offered a dad who had been mentioning his phone was dead while his daughter used the bathroom.
 This is when two beautiful ladies walked in and